Should I restrict how much chocolate my child eats this Easter?

 4. Enjoy some chocolate with your children

 Sitting with your kids and letting them see you enjoying eating chocolate sends them a really powerful message: that they have permission to eat these foods, and that it’s OK to enjoy eating them.
-Put a bowl on the table (or wherever you are enjoying the chocolate together) and let your kids know that if they don’t like something they taste, they can throw it away in the bowl.
+Put a bowl on the table (or wherever you are enjoying the chocolate together) and let your kids know that if they don’t like something they taste, they can throw it in the bowl.
 This helps teach them taste and enjoyment are central to the eating experience.
 It also serves as a great little reminder that they don’t have to eat anything they don’t like or don’t want to continue eating after trying.

 5. Be aware of how you talk about chocolate and sweets

 Long-term, you want your child to see chocolate and sweets as just food.
 When they are treated as just another food, they lose alot of their appeal and children are able to eat them more intuitively.
-This is why it helps to be mindful of what you say around food and eating.
+This is why it helps to be mindful of the language you use around food and eating.
 Instead of calling chocolate and sweets a “treat” for example, which instantly makes these foods more desirable in your child’s eyes, try just calling them what they are: chocolate and sweets.
 Using negative descriptors of food like “junk”, “bad” or “unhealthy” can lead your kids to think they are bad for eating these foods, which in turn can lead to them feeling guilt or shame after eating them and longterm to an unhealthy relationship with these foods when they are older.
 Again, you just want to call them what they are: “chocolate” and “sweets”.

 Other things to avoid saying include: “If you eat too much of that, you might feel sick”, or “You’re going to make yourself sick with so much chocolate!”.
 Though well-intentioned, saying something like this communicates the message to your child that they can’t trust their body to tell them when they have had enough and it also prevents them from finding out how much chocolate feels good (or uncomfortable) in their body.